-- Under section 72 of the Firearms Act, if a decision is made to refuse or to revoke a licence, authorization or registration certificate, the CFO or Registrar of Firearms must provide the applicant or the owner of the firearm(s) with a "reasonable period," as specified in the notice given, to bring the firearm(s) to a peace officer, firearms officer or a CFO, or to otherwise lawfully dispose of the firearm(s) or other weapons or ammunition (section 72(4) in respect of a licence and section 72(5) in respect of a registration certificate). - Section 74 of the Firearms Act stipulates that the applicant for, or holder of, a licence, registration certificate, authorization to transport or authorization to export or import may refer a decision by the CFO or Registrar of Firearms to refuse or revoke the document in question to a provincial court judge in the territorial division in which they reside. - Lastly, section 72(6) of the Firearms Act currently provides that, when the applicant for, or holder of, a licence or registration certificate refers the decision to refuse or revoke the licence or certificate to a provincial court judge under section 74 of the Act, the reasonable period granted by the CFO does not begin until the matter is finally disposed of.
+- Under section 72 of the Firearms Act, if a decision is made to refuse or to revoke a licence, authorization or registration certificate, the CFO or Registrar of Firearms must provide the applicant or the owner of the firearm(s) with a "reasonable period," as specified in the notice given, to bring the firearm(s) to a peace officer, firearms officer or a CFO, or to otherwise lawfully dispose of the firearm(s) or other weapons or ammunition (section 72(4) in respect of a licence and section 72(5) in respect of a registration certificate). - Section 74 of the Firearms Act stipulates that the applicant for, or holder of, a licence, registration certificate, authorization to transport or authorization to export or import may refer a decision by the CFO or Registrar of Firearms to refuse or revoke the document in question to a provincial court judge. - Section 72(6) of the Firearms Act currently provides that, when the applicant for, or holder of, a licence or registration certificate refers the decision to refuse or revoke the licence or certificate to a judge, the reasonable period granted by the CFO does not begin until the matter is finally disposed of by the provincial court judge.

-Clause 37 of the bill amends section 72(6) of the Firearms Act to require an individual who decides to refer the CFO's decision to refuse or revoke a licence to a provincial court judge to lawfully dispose of any firearms they possess, for example, by delivering them to a peace officer within three days of referring the matter.
+Clause 37 of the bill amends section 72(6) of the Firearms Act to require an individual who decides to refer the CFO's decision to refuse or revoke a licence to a provincial court judge to lawfully dispose of any firearms they possess, by delivering them to a peace officer within 24 hours or, if that is not possible, within an extended period established by the CFO (amended section 72(4)).
 This means that an individual will likely be required to deliver to a peace officer or otherwise lawfully dispose of any such firearm prior to a decision on the reference being made by the provincial court judge.
-During this three-day period, sections 91, 92 and 94 of the Code, which deal with the unlawful possession of firearms or other weapons, do not apply to the individual.
+During this period, sections 91, 92 and 94 of the Code, which deal with the unlawful possession of firearms or other weapons, do not apply to the individual.

 New section 72(7) of the Firearms Act stipulates that, if the initial decision to refuse or revoke a licence, authorization or registration certificate is upheld, the judge may order that any firearm delivered to a peace officer is to be returned to the individual to be lawfully disposed of.
-However, pursuant to section 72(9) of the Firearms Act, orders made under section 72(7) take effect on the day following the expiry of the period for making an appeal, if no appeal is made, or on the day of the final determination of the appeal, if an appeal is made and the CFO's decision is upheld.
+However, pursuant to new section 72(9) of the Firearms Act, orders made under new section 72(7) take effect on the day following the expiry of the period for making an appeal, if no appeal is made, or on the day of the final determination of the appeal if an appeal is made and the CFO's decision is upheld.
 New section 72(8) allows the judge to impose any conditions on the return of any firearm delivered to a peace officer to the individual deemed necessary in order to protect the safety of the individual or any other person.
 After receiving the firearm or firearms, the individual must lawfully dispose of them within 30 days pursuant to new section 72(10).

-2.2.8 Disclosure of Information (Clause 39)
+2.2.10 Disclosure of Information (Clause 39)